We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

 Ingredients Part 2

-Directions Part 2 of making the Hot Honey Orange Sauce
+Directions for Part 2 of making the Hot Honey Orange Sauce

-2. I recommend adding one tablespoon of hot sauce and giving it a taste, then adding more if desired.
+- I recommend adding one tablespoon of hot sauce, tasting it, and then adding more if desired.

-3. Stir the mixture until all ingredients are combined with the orange sauce (from part 1).
+- Stir the mixture until all ingredients are combined with the orange sauce (from part 1).
+Add in 1-2 tablespoons of finely chopped fresh parsley.

-5. Turn off the heat and cover with a tight-fitting lid until ready to serve.
+- Turn off the heat and keep it in the saucepan, cover with a tight-fitting lid until ready to serve.

 Ingredients for Pan-Fried Salmon